RAK4200 WisDuo Breakout Board AT Command Manual

 OK

-This command is used to set the number of retransmitting attempts on an uplink message.
-When activated, the board will resend a message if its corresponding ACK (downlink) is not received after sending a confirmed uplink message.
-The default value is 0, which means that the board will not resend any message by default.
+This command sets the number of retransmission attempts for an uplink message.
+When enabled, the board will resend a message if the corresponding ACK (downlink) is not received after sending a confirmed uplink message.
+The default value is 0, meaning the board will not resend any messages by default.

 Parameter: